MagdaChP/fridgeContent/README.md

 # fridgeContent
-Web app to create your virtual fridge.
+Web app to create your virtual fridge, based on VueJS and Firebase.